karmenatwork/tensorflow-on-m3-macos/README.md

 # Tensorflow on a M3 macOS

+***Notes***:
+- As of early 2024, TensorFlow has **native support** for Apple Silicon (M1/M2/M3 chips).
+This means you can run TensorFlow efficiently on your M3 Mac without needing to use Rosetta 2 for translation.

+- Installation is simpler now.
+Apple has worked with the TensorFlow team to create a package called tensorflow-macos, which is optimized for Mac systems with Apple Silicon.

+- Metal support.
+TensorFlow on Mac can use Apple's Metal framework for GPU acceleration, which is optimized for Apple Silicon.

 ## Before installation

 Before anything make sure you have Xcode Command Line tools (Xcode CLT) installed